siddharths067/MindTickleAssignment/README.md

   * webhook stores the url to trigger
   * cr stores the criterias to be checked
   * cr values store the respective criteria values
-  * time_period stores the observation interval
+  * time_period stores the observation interval in minutes

 ### Logic of the System